bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/scott_personal_journal.md

 title: "Scott's Dear Diary"
 description: "Scott's diary speaks about being bitten and slowly succumbing to an infection, in the middle of the starting VSPR-37 pandemic."
-categories: ["files"]
+categories: ["for-sof"]
 tags: ["scott", "selene", "vspr", "diary", "youtopia", "syko", "oliver scott sykes",
        "for sof", "vspr-37", "pandemic", "dear diary", "nexies", "oskar", "nyx 02", "terminated"]
-image: "/Resources/files/scott_diary/0.jpg"
+image: "/Resources/for-sof/scott_diary/0.jpg"
 ---

 # Scott_Personal_Journal_VSPR-37.doc

 > That face... that tasty face..
 Tasty... itchy...

-Document in the [FOR SOF](for-sof) folder.
+Document in the [FOR SOF](../for-sof) folder.
 The document discusses the outbreak of the VSPR-37 pandemic, which occurred in 2037.
 It has strong ties to the song [Dear Diary](../music/song-dear-diary)

 ***